 I love making baked goods that taste delicious with good-for-you ingredients!
 And these homemade salted cowboy party cookies are as clean and nutritious as they can be without taking away from the gooey chocolate chip cookie taste.
 You only need a few very simple ingredients, all of which are healthier alternatives to what you’ll find in store-bought brands.
 There are no preservatives, no refined sugars, and random ingredients!

 - Rolled oats are full of fiber and a dash of protein.
-Make sure you use certified gluten free rolled oats if you need!
+Make sure you use certified gluten-free rolled oats if you need them!

-Absolutely!
-Almond flour is naturally gluten free.
-Just make sure you buy gluten free certified rolled oats.
+These cookies are 100% gluten-free!
+Almond flour is naturally gluten-free; just make sure you buy gluten-free certified rolled oats.

 Can I freeze cookie dough?

 Yes!
-Just prepare the cookie dough, roll it into balls, and freeze for up to 3 months.
-When you are ready to enjoy them, let the cookie dough balls defrost at room temperature for 1. -2 hours before baking them.
+Just prepare the cookie dough, roll it into balls, and freeze it for up to 3 months.
+When you are ready to enjoy them, let the cookie dough balls defrost at room temperature for 1 -2 hours before baking them.

 Can I whisk the dough by hand?